 You will be responsible for connection of your computer(s), network, and firewall to the new Velocity Broadband fiber optic service.

-For and in consideration of there being no cost or assessment to the Customer for the Service Installation, and for other good and valuable consideration to Customer, the receipt of which is hereby acknowledged, the Customer does hereby authorize Hudson, its employees, agents, and contractors to enter upon the Property for the purpose of performing the following work and other work incidental thereto: Ingress/egress of equipment; labor and materials for work on the property as required for construction of new conduit, pull boxes, fiber optic cable, interior and exterior building network wiring, and associated hardware.
+The Customer does hereby authorize Provider, its employees, agents, and contractors to enter upon the Property for the purpose of performing the following work and other work incidental thereto: Ingress/egress of equipment; maintenance; labor and materials for work on the property as required for construction of new conduit, pull boxes, fiber optic cable, interior and exterior building network wiring, and associated hardware.
 Construction of new conduit for fiber optic cable may be done via a combination of open cut and underground boring of conduit.
-Hudson will reasonably repair any damage to the Customer’s property that is directly and solely caused by Hudson’s performance of the above work on the property.
-The Customer hereby releases and agrees to hold harmless the City of Hudson, Velocity Broadband and their respective appointed and elected officials, employees, and authorized agents from any and all damage or claims of damages resulting by reason of Hudson’s access to the property or Hudson’s performance of the above described work.
+Provider will reasonably repair any damage to the Customer’s property that is directly and solely caused by Provider’s performance of the above work on the property.
+The Customer hereby releases and agrees to hold harmless the City of Hudson, Velocity Broadband and their respective appointed and elected officials, employees, and authorized agents from any and all damage or claims of damages resulting by reason of Provider’s access to the property or Provider’s performance of the above described work.
 It is understood that all contractors engaged for the purpose of performing the above described work are independent contractors, and, as such, they are solely responsible for damages or claims of damages arising from their performance of the work.
 It is further understood that the City of Hudson and/or Velocity Broadband assumes no obligation for the continued maintenance of the property after completion of the Service installation work.
-This indemnification shall remain in effect for thirty-six (36) consecutive months from the Effective Date.

 Customer agrees and acknowledges that the use of Provider’s Services to make international outbound calls increases Customer’s risk of fraudulent activity on Customer’s account.
 Customer understands and agrees that, when Customer elects to allow international outbound calling as a part of Customer’s Services, Provider is not obligated to protect against and/or guarantee that Customer’s account will not be subject to fraudulent activity.
 Customer further understands and agrees that, when Customer elects to allow international outbound calling as a part of Customer’s Service, Customer may incur additional charges and/or costs not originally contemplated and/or anticipated by Customer, and that Customer, not Provider, will be responsible for paying for all of said charges and/or costs regardless of whether or not the charges and/or costs were the direct result of Customer’s use of the Services.
 Customer further understands and agrees that international outbound calling may be subject to foreign laws and/or regulations.
 Customer agrees to follow and/or adhere to the laws and regulations of the foreign entity with which Customer calls and/or communicates.
 Customer further understands and agrees that Provider is not responsible for informing Customer of any laws and/or regulations associated with international outbound calling or calls.